1 gallon of water

 STEP 1 : BREW YOUR 'BOOCH

 Bring water to a boil.
 Remove from heat and add the tea and sugar.
 Stir to dissolve the sugar.
 Allow the tea to steep until it cools to room temperature.
-Remove tea bags or strain the loose tea.
+Remove tea bags or mesh tea strainer for loose tea.
 Pour into a 1 gallon fermentation vessel (glass or ceramic).
 Add your SCOBY and about 2 cups of fermented kombucha tea.

 A new SCOBY will form on top: first as a spotty, oily-looking sheen, then gradually getting denser.
 After 7 days, begin tasting the kombucha.
 When it reaches a balance of sweetness and tartness that is pleasant to you, the initial fermentation is complete!
 Now you're ready to add flavorings (if you choose) and bottle your brew.